 The related search terms are critical because you’ll get to discover similar keywords that might have more searches and less competition from your initial ones, or come up with a combination of your brainstorming list and the more specific terms.

 After you’re done with your keywords and website structure, you’ll need to work on the rest of your website.
+It’s time for some on-page lead generation tactics.
 When you optimize your site, think Google first.
 If you want to convince more people that you’re the most relevant search result, you have to convince Google first.

 Former MOZ co-founder, Rand Fishkin, points out to the following best URL structuring practices for a better search ranking: